 I could go out and see.
 It wasn't that big a deal if I got caught outside at night.
 The guard would probably just hit me a couple times and escort me back home.
 I had risked the far graver crime of magic just a few hours ago.

 What was I thinking?
-To even consider such a thing was not in my character at all.
+To even consider such a thing wasn't in my character at all.
 Doing magic must have been affecting me somehow.

 Yet as I layed I felt my will growing closer to doing it.
 There weren't that many guards around during the day, and there were presumably less at night, since there was nobody out.
 And I was only going to investigate the yelling.
 It was crazy, brave, and stupid, but... with the hatred that had filled me last evening as I watched the sunset counteracting my fear, I let curiosity get the better of me.

-Slowly, my mind still partially on the sky, I followed the yelling.
+I followed the yelling.
 It led me left.
-Left was the direction of the tree, so I wasn't surprised if there was indeed a connection between Mitilda's absence and the yelling.
+Left was the direction of the tree, so I wasn't surprised if there was a connection between Mitilda's absence and the yelling.

 I could go back home.
 Being unwilling to try to sneak directly past a patrol was totally understandable.
 I would not have to feel like a coward at all.
 I could just go home, totally dignified, and not be caught.